How to Transfer Money to EU platforms

 I’ve used Azimo many times for holidays and work trips outside Europe (where my card charges more) and they’ve always been the most reliable for me.
 For holiday money, I send it via my card to a pickup location where I collect with my passport.
 However, their exchange rate is often not as competitive as some of other options and this appears to be how they make their money.

-If you sign up as a new customer with this link you get £10 free*.
+Often are new customer joining bonuses.
 One nice thing about Azimo is that they often send you free £5 or £10 vouchers during the year or on your birthday to use on £50+ transfers.

 Of the options so far, Azimo is best for the smallest cash transfers due to the 1% variable + £1 fixed structure.
 In theory, you could just use it to transfer £50 every time they email you a £5/£10 promotion, assuming that it’s valid for bank transfers and not just passport pickups.